fameteor/KAI-app-template/README.md

 # KaiOs application template
+Contains :
+- `KAI` object : to build a KaiOs application as a state machine.
+- Fontawesome 5 fonts.
+- jquery 3.5.1

 ## `KAI` object
-Contained in `/kaiOsFramework/KAI.js` file.
+Contained in `/KAI/KAI.js` file.
 It contains all what is necessary to build a KaiOs application as a state machine :
 - the user's HTML will be written in the `index.html` file in the `div` whose `id` is `app`.
 - the user's javascript will be written in the `app.js` file.